Azure-Samples/active-directory-java-native-headless/README.md

 service: Microsoft Graph
 endpoint: AAD V1
 ---
-# Integrating Azure AD into a Java command line using username and password
+# Integrating Azure AD into a Java console application using username and password

 ## About this sample

 ### Overview

-This sample demonstrates a Java Console Application application calling Microsoft Graph that is secured using Azure Active Directory.
+This sample demonstrates a Java console application calling Microsoft Graph that is secured using Azure Active Directory.

 1. The Java application uses the Active Directory Authentication Library for Java (ADAL4J) to obtain a JWT access token through the OAuth 2.0 protocol.
 2. The access token is used as a bearer token to authenticate the user when calling the Microsoft Graph.